Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 Protein: Your Blood Sugar’s Ally

 Protein helps keep you fuller for longer and can help to slow the rise in blood glucose after meals.
 Try to choose lean sources that are lower in fat (for example chicken without skin) more often.
+Here are some examples of sources of protein:

 • Fish - like tuna, cod and hake.
 Salmon is higher in fats, but the type that support heart health.